Daze2772/virtualcam/README.md

 # Virtual Camera Driver

 System-level virtual camera drivers for **macOS** and **Windows**.
-Appears as a genuine hardware camera device — indistinguishable from built-in webcam.
+Appears as a genuine hardware camera device.
+Many websites/apps don't allow you to use a second camera other than your integrated one for your work, this is the solution.
 Plays pre-recorded video files.
 Works with any application.